trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 Android and iOS is supported by using a USB on-the-go (OTG) adapter.
 For Android, there are two types of OTG adapters that can be purchased, USB Micro and USB C.

 Since the OnlyKey is essentially detected by mobile device as a keyboard, the username / password / Yubikey® OTP login features will work.
 Newer Android and iOS devices that support USB FIDO2 will support using OnlyKey as a security key.
-WebCrypt may also be used to encrypt messages and files more info [here](https://docs.crp.to/mobile)
+WebCrypt may also be used to encrypt messages and files, more info [here](https://docs.crp.to/mobile)

 The TOTP feature requires the correct time in order to generate correct codes.
-In order to set the time on OnlyKey browse to https://apps.crp.to from Chrome or Firefox in Android (Safari in iOS) before trying to login.
+In order to set the time on OnlyKey, browse to https://apps.crp.to from Chrome or Firefox in Android (Safari in iOS) before trying to login.

 #### [Purchase USB C to USB 3 OTG in OnlyKey Store](https://onlykey.io/collections/all/products/usb-c-to-usb-a-otg-adapter) {#usb-c-to-usb-3-otg-adapter}